 Weather In Kashmir In Winter

 December to February is the best time to visit Kashmir in winter.
 While maximum temperature occasionally touches 10 degrees Celsius the minimum temperature comes down to -8 degrees Celsius.
 The period of 40 days from December 21 to January 31st, also known as Chilai Kalan, is considered as the most crucial when if it snows the condition gets even worse.
-Surroundings become duskier and the bone-chilling cold can make you numb.
+The weather in Kashmir during winters is pleasant and surroundings become duskier and the bone-chilling cold can make you numb.

 8 Things To Do In Winter In Kashmir

-Here is the list of the most enticing things to do in Kashmir for your vacation.
-Keep scrolling down and read along!
+Here is the list of the most enticing things to do in winter in Kashmir for your next vacation.
+Keep scrolling down and read along to know more about the most enticing things that you can do in winters!

 1. Dal Lake: Go For A Shikara Ride